 Coronavirus guidelines say that people are supposed to maintain social distancing and stay home as much as possible.
 Even so, grocery stores are crowded around the country, and shoppers report that many items are sold out.
-At the same time, supermarkets have reduced store hours, to allow employees more time to clean stores and restock shelves.
+At the same time, supermarkets are limiting how many shoppers are allowed inside at a time and have reduced store hours, to allow employees more time to clean stores and restock shelves.

 When you combine all of these factors together, there’s a great argument that right now is the perfect time for people to order groceries online.
-There’s just one problem with this plan, however: It’s really difficult to successfully order groceries and get them delivered at the moment.
+There’s just one problem with this plan, however: It’s really difficult if not impossible to successfully order groceries and get them delivered at the moment.

 We spent several hours early in the week of March 16 trying to order groceries online from the following services: Amazon Fresh, FreshDirect, Instacart, Peapod, Target, and Walmart.
 Though we checked for different addresses in multiple states, and we were flexible with when groceries would be delivered, we were only actually able to place an order with two services (Peapod and Instacart), and the earliest available delivery date for one was more than a week away.